 Price says the remit of functional medicine is to determine the root cause of a disease through various medical tests, and then apply a protocol to help the patient return to full health.
 Results from health check-ups also assist physicians in their decision-making processes.

 “Health check-ups at hospitals are a valuable way to diagnose a condition, and they will remain a good source of analytical data to support the decisions of physicians.
 However, when it comes to general health check-ups, most hospitals follow a standard formula of tests that does not provide enough feedback in one consultation to determine any dysfunction.

 “The body is a complex array of many biological systems.
 Determining all the relevant markers of good health is difficult, so a ‘snapshot’ is given instead.
 Thus, patients come away with a range of test results and drug prescriptions, but no answer as to the origin of their condition.”

 A lot of what functional medicine has to offer comes under the category of age management.
-Dr. Julinda Lee, a specialist in Age Management and a gynaecologist with the Pacific Healthcare Specialist Centre in Singapore, says this practice evolved from “patients who fell into the ‘it’s in your head’ category.
+Dr. Julinda Lee, a specialist in Age Management and a gynecologist with the Pacific Healthcare Specialist Centre in Singapore, says this practice evolved from “patients who fell into the ‘it’s in your head’ category.
 They did not have a disease, but that did not mean they were healthy.
 Just that they had a disease drugs couldn’t treat.
 They had an altered state of wellness that needed optimising in terms of their hormones, nutrition and supplementation.”

 Dr. Lee says age management treatment can begin at any age, but her largest category of patients consists of men and women in their 40s who see her for hormone replacement therapy, which she says is important for maintaining optimal health as we age.